 Water Displacement Method

-If you do not have a vacuum sealer you will need to use the water displacement method with a gallon size freezer bag.
-It is impossible to get all the air out of the bag with this method but try to force out as much air as possible.
+If you do not have a vacuum sealer, you will need to use the water displacement method with a gallon-size freezer bag.

-As long as you force out any air bubbles trapped around the pork you won't end up with any uneven spots.
+It is impossible to get all the air out of the bag with this method but as long as you force out any air bubbles trapped around the meat, you won't end up with any uneven spots.

 Place the seasoned pork and aromatics into the resealable freezer bag, then slowly lower the bag into the cooking water.
 The pressure of the water will force out the air through the top of the bag.

 Once most of the air is out of the bag, carefully seal it.
 You can then drop the bag into the pot and cook as normal.
-If there is a large unused area try clipping the bag to the side of the pot so it doesn't interfere with the pump of your precision cooker.

 How to Sous Vide Frozen Pork Tenderloin

-Sous vide cooking is perfect for meal prep.
-Prep the pork tenderloin and vacuum seal according to the recipe.
+- Prep the pork tenderloin and vacuum seal according to the recipe.
 It can be frozen for up to 3 months.

 🔪Equipment

-Obviously, you are going to need a precision cooker.
+This recipe requires a precision cooker.
 I use the Anova brand.
-I have been regularly using my sous vide machine for over 8 years without issue which is why I highly recommend this brand.
+I have been regularly using my sous vide machine for over 10 years without issue which is why I highly recommend the mid-range model 1000 watt Anova precision cooker.

-I highly recommend a vacuum sealer.
-Great for preserving leftovers and it does make sous vide cooking much easier.
 I have a Food Saver brand vacuum sealer, but Anova also makes a vacuum sealer.
 Don't forget to buy extra bags!

 Optional, but nice to have it a sous vide cooking container.
 Or you can use a large stockpot.